Citation, DOI, disclosures and article data

 Nuclei and brainstem tracts

-Four cranial nerve nuclei contribute to the facial nerve: one motor, one secretomotor, and two sensory:
+Four cranial nerve nuclei contribute to the facial nerve: motor, secretomotor (parasympathetic), somatic sensory and special sensory (taste).

 The facial nerve has six named segments (facial nerve segments mnemonic):

-- meatal (canalicular) segment (internal auditory canal): 8 mm long, zero branches
+meatal (canalicular) segment (internal auditory canal (IAC)): 8 mm long, no branches

-- tympanic segment (from geniculate ganglion to pyramidal eminence): 8-11 mm long, zero branches
+tympanic segment (from geniculate ganglion to pyramidal eminence): 8-11 mm long, no branches

 Intracranial (cisternal) segment

-The nerve emerges from the lower lateral pons, lateral and rostral to the abducens nerve, and medial and caudal to the vestibulocochlear nerve (CN VIII) 9.
-It is joined by the nervus intermedius, which emerges lateral to the main trunk.
-Together the two travel laterally through the cerebellopontine angle to the internal acoustic meatus.
+The facial nerve emerges from the lower lateral pons, lateral and rostral to the abducens nerve, and medial and caudal to the vestibulocochlear nerve (CN VIII) 9.
+Nervus intermedius emerges immediately lateral to the main trunk and the two travel laterally through the cerebellopontine angle to the internal acoustic meatus.
 The intracranial segment has no branches.

 Meatal (canalicular) segment

-Having been joined by the nervus intermedius, they are located in the anterior superior quadrant of the internal auditory canal, above the falciform crest and anterior to Bill bar.
+Both the facial nerve (motor root) and nervus intermedius are located in the anterior superior quadrant of the internal auditory canal, above the falciform crest and anterior to Bill bar.
 The meatal segment has no branches.

 As the facial nerve and nervus intermedius pass through the anterior superior quadrant of the internal acoustic meatus it enters the Fallopian canal, passing anterolaterally between and superior to the cochlea (anterior) and vestibule (posterior), and then bends posteriorly (the anterior or first genu) at the geniculate ganglion (where the nervus intermedius joins the facial nerve and where fibers for taste synapse - see function below).
 It is here that two branches originate: